All the latest Derwent Valley Railway news…

 Members and friends may be assured that this setback will not distract us from our mission to restore heritage train services on the Derwent Valley Line as soon as possible, and the Board has made security upgrades a standing item at its monthly meetings.

 A working bee to carry out basic improvement works at Westerway Station is being planned for later in 2025 as a joint venture between the Derwent Valley Railway and the Westerway Community Hall Committee.
+Members and friends are welcome to join us in this important work.
+Further details will be provided in future editions of ‘ON TRACK’.